adambard/learnxinyminutes-docs/fortran95.html.markdown

       b = 5 !execution block must be on a new line. else
       b = 10
-    end if ! end statement needs the 'if' (or can use 'endif').
+    end if !end statement needs the 'if' (or can use 'endif').

     if (.NOT. (x < c .AND. v >= a .OR. z == z)) then   !boolean operators.